 We rejoice at the announcement of the papacy of Francis I, a Jesuit Pope!
 The former Cardinal Jorge Mario Bergoglio of Buenes Aires becomes our 266th pope and we join him in praying for unity and peace.
 I’m excited about him being a Jesuit since I work for a Jesuit ministry, Loyola Press, and attended Jesuit schools for 12 years!
 Ignatian spirituality resonates with so many people and it’s wonderful to have a pope who understands […]

-On his Ignatian spirituality blog, dotMagis, my colleague Jim Manney, recently shared a link to a nice resource for praying the Daily Examen.
+On the Ignatian spirituality blog, dotMagis, my colleague Jim Manney, recently shared a link to a nice resource for praying the Daily Examen.
 It’s from a Jesuit high school in Houston where they pause at 2:05 pm each day to pray the Examen.
-This is a good resource not only for using in catechetical settings, but also for personal prayer.
-If you are unable to see the video below, click here.
+This is a good resource not only for use in catechetical settings, but also for personal prayer.

 Many of us, myself included, would consider ourselves visual people.
 A new resource from IgnatianSpirituality.com uses the visual to explore how God can be found in all things.
 It’s called Picturing God: Faces and Traces of the Divine.
 Each day that blog will feature a picture that evokes the presence of the divine.
 Even those catechists who aren’t visual learners themselves will have visual learners in their classes.
 Check out Picturing God for some inspiration […]